SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 # DeclarativeTestGeneration

 ### Project Vision (Your first task as a team)
-**The dream** - I can create an autolaunch flow, declare it as a "test" flow, add standard flow components to test any functionality in my org, drop-in an assertion component, and run my flow as part of the standard apex test tooling, providing code coverage and all the functionality of a first-class unit test.
-The platform just doesn't support this dream out of the box.
-Acknowledging this limitation, the sprint group asked the question: how close can we get to this goal in spite of platform limitations?
+**The dream** - I can create an autolaunch flow, declare it as a "test" flow, and have it function as a full-fledged test.
+Specifically it should:
+1) Provide code coverage
+1) Test meaningful assertions
+1) Allow actionable error/failure messages.
+1) Use standard flow components
+1) Allow for testing any functionality in my org, declarative or code
+1) Allow me to run tests as any profile with run test permission

+When complete, this project will allow for all of these.

 **What is here** - This is a proof of concept and a proposed design pattern for exchange of data between auto-launched visual flows and apex tests.
 It allows for Visual Flows to be a full-fledged, first-class citizen in the testing world, with all test logic and assertions living within a visual flow.
 Apex is only used as a wrapper to interact with the standard apex testing tools.